-Scotland’s capital city, Edinburgh, is frequently voted as one of the best places to visit in the world.
-Readers of a range of media outlets like Condé Nast have included it in their ‘must-see’ travel guides and The Telegraph newspaper has voted Edinburgh the best city in the UK.
+Scotland’s capital city, Edinburgh, is frequently voted one of the best places to visit in the world and readers of a range of media outlets like Condé Nast have included it in their ‘must-see’ travel guides.

-This little city has over 1,000 years of fascinating history waiting to be discovered around every corner and it’s one of the top cultural centres in Europe.
+The city has over 1,000 years of fascinating history waiting to be discovered and it’s one of the top cultural centres in Europe.

-There are also fascinating medieval streets to explore, enormous parklands to walk through, a royal palace and a majestic castle.
+In addition, there are fascinating medieval streets to explore, enormous parklands to walk through, a royal palace, a royal yacht, and a majestic castle.
 And that’s without including iconic attractions like Edinburgh Zoo, Greyfriars Kirk, the National Museum and the National Art Galleries.

 Festivals in Edinburgh